Discovering how to polish your writing is a matter of learning, checking, editing, and proofreading.

-You can apply these tips to online writing, articles, essays or even a manuscript to improve your writing skills.
+You can apply these tips to online writing, articles, essays, or even a manuscript to improve your writing skills.

-Of course, there are lots of ways to improve a text, from style checking to intelligent grammar selection to editing.
+Of course, there are many ways to improve a text, from style checking to intelligent grammar selection to editing.

 But good, clear writing using natural language can always be tidied up by using these five simple checks.

 You must always check your text for basic grammatical mistakes.
 Spell checking is also an absolute necessity.

 But neither of these checks is part of polishing up your writing.
 They are only about your writing accuracy.

 When you do these error checks, never trust one tool.

 The checkers in Word and other word processors are not very reliable.
 It is better to use two different tools to check your text for common and basic mistakes.